|

 by repeating the process

 above.
 When you built that 75 meter dipole and tuned it for lowest swr, your final tuned length was, let's say....112 feet for lowest swr on 3.9Mhz.
 Remember, this is just an example....forget that old formula for now.
 You want to change your present center frequency, 3.9Mhz, to the lower part of the 80 meter band, say around 3.6Mhz.
 From experience, you know you will have to lengthen the antenna....but how much?
 All you have to do is take an swr reading for the lowest swr on your present antenna.
-This should be at or very near to 3.9Mhz unless something has changed with your antenna system.
-You need to find that magic "constant" number that was arrived at by your final tuning result of your 75 meter antenna.
+This should be at or very near to 3.9Mhz unless something has changed with your existing antenna system.
+You need to find that magic "constant" number that was arrived at by your final tuning result of your 75 meter antenna when you first finished it.
 Remember, you did have to tune it after using the original standard formula so after the length was changed, this changed the original constant used in the formula.
 Now just multiply 112 feet (your present antenna

 length) by your old frequency.
 436.8 is your new constant for use in the formula so, 436.8 / 3.6Mhz (your wanted center